azye/MenuBarDnD/README.md

 ## Known Issues
 - Do Not Disturb gets automatically turned off at midnight.
 MenuBarDnD does not currently deal with it at all.
+- Do Not Disturb settings like setting up custom DnD schedules are not supported either.

+These issues are here partly because Apple hasn't realsed any public API to the Do Not Disturb feature.
+I will be looking for workarounds to hopefully fix these issues.